-- 3.38 If you're organising a temporary event and want to serve or sell alcohol, provide latenight refreshment, or put on regulated entertainment, you'll need to complete a temporary event notice.
-A TEN is a form that you provide to the local council, the police and environmental health, letting them know about the planned event. - 3.39 There are 2 types of TENs: - a standard TEN, which is given no later than 10 working days before the event to which it relates - a late TEN, which is given not before 9 and not later than 5 working days before the event
+- 3.45 If you' are organising a temporary event and want to sell alcohol, provide late-night refreshment or put on regulated entertainment, you will need to complete a temporary event notice.
+A Temporary Event Notice (TEN) application is notified to the local council, the police and the Control of Pollution Unit, providing details of your proposed event. - 3.46 There are 2 types of TENs: - a standard TEN, which is given no later than 10 working days before the event to which it relates - a late TEN, which is given not before 9 and not later than 5 working days before the event

-The Authority recommends that considerably longer notice should be given to the police for large events, to allow them to help organisers plan their events safely.
+The Authority recommends that considerably longer notice should be given to the police for large events to allow them to help organisers plan their events safely.
 Applicants should recognise that if short notice is given, this will increase the likelihood of the police objecting.
 It is also recommended that advice should be sought from the police prior to submission of applications for large events

-- For the purpose of a TEN, a temporary event is a relatively small-scale event attracting fewer than 500 people. - The event must last no more than 168 hours and can be held either outdoors or indoors. - Any premises can only be used for 12 temporary events per year, up to a total maximum of 21 days. - You must be aged over 18 in order to hold a temporary event. - 3.41 If you have a personal licence, you can give 50 TENs (made up of standard and late TENs) a year.
+- 3.47 For the purpose of a TEN, a temporary event is a relatively small-scale event attracting fewer than 500 people.
+The event must last no more than 168 hours and can be held either outdoors or indoors.
+Any premises can only be used for a maximum of 15 temporary events per year, up to a total of 21 days.
+You must be aged over 18 in order to hold a temporary event. - 3.48 If you have a personal licence, you can give 50 TENs (made up of standard and late TENs) a year.
 If you don't have a personal licence you can only give 5 (made up of standard and late TENs).
 If you have a personal licence, you can give 10 late TENs a year.
-If you don't have a personal licence you can only give 2 late TENs. - There must be at least 24 hours between temporary events organised by the same person or an associate in relation to the same premises.

-- 3.43 Once the police or environmental health receive your TEN, they have 3 working days to make any objections to it on the grounds of any of the 4 licensing objectives: If they object, the council will organise a hearing to consider the evidence and may decide that your event cannot proceed.
+If you don't have a personal licence you can only give 2 late TENs. - 3.49 There must be at least 24 hours between temporary events organised by the same person or an associate in relation to the same premises. - 3.50 Once the police or Control of Pollution receive your TEN, they have 3 working days to make any objections to it on the grounds of any of the 4 licensing objectives: If they object, the council will organise a hearing to consider the evidence and may decide that your event cannot proceed.
 If there is an objection to a late TEN, the event will not be allowed to proceed.
-Otherwise, the event can go ahead as planned. - 3.44 Copies of Temporary Event Notices must be served on the police and environmental health within the required timescales to the following addresses:
+Otherwise, the event can go ahead as planned. - 3.51 Copies of Temporary Event Notices must be served on the police and environmental health within the required timescales to the following addresses:

-The Chief Officer of Police Julian Smith
+The Chief Officer of Police Licensing Thames Valley Police Headquarters (South) Julian Smith

-Licensing Divisional Environmental Health Officer
+Divisional Environmental Health Officer

-Thames Valley Police Wycombe District Council Headquarters (South) Queen Victoria Road KIDLINGTON High Wycombe
+Wycombe District Council

+Queen Victoria Road

-Oxfordshire Bucks OX5 2NX HP11 1BB
+KIDLINGTON Oxfordshire OX5 2NX High Wycombe Bucks HP11 1BB

-$\underline{licensing@thamesvalley.pnn.police.uk} \quad \underline{controlofpollution@wycombe.gov.uk}$
+licensing@thamesvalley.pnn.police.uk controlofpollution@wycombe.gov.uk